Omikhleia/JSBON/README.md

   - 0x81 and 32-bit unsigned value,
 - Some tags are reserved for future use.

 While not necessarily optimal (and not an aim it itself), this seems to achive a good compression ratio.
-Very small objects will likely require more bytes than their JSON encoding, but on large objects with lots of repeated property names (e.g. GeoJSON), the binary encoding may be 20-50% smaller the raw JSON.
+Very small objects will likely require more bytes than their JSON encoding, but on large objects with lots of repeated property names (e.g. GeoJSON), the binary encoding may be 20-50% smaller than the raw JSON.
 Your mileage may vary depending on your data set.

 ## Comparisons